Thursday, March 26, 2026

 • If you Lay on Hands and a foe is nearby (i.e. was engaged in combat with your ally a moment ago), they are going to get a free swipe on you as you bend down to be all helpful to your friend.

-• Theatre of the mind combat.
+• Theater of the mind combat.
 Use your movement to switch zones.
 We have narrative zones now.
+Narrative zones are cool.

 • I’m going to try not showing maps anymore.
 I may illustrate tricky devices and such.
 If you find you suck at paying attention—hello fellow ADHDers—try drawing things that are happening in the game on paper at home, including your version of the map.